barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 # Sequence Labeling on a Structured Data

-Sequence labeling is one of the classic ML tasks, that include well-studied problems of Part-of-Speech (POS) tagging, Named Entity Recognition (NER), and more.
+Sequence labeling is one of the classic ML tasks, that include well-studied problems of Part-of-Speech (POS) tagging, Named Entity Recognition (NER), Address parsing, and more.
 Here I want to discuss two related topics: **tokenization**, and satisfying constrains imposed by the **structure** of input document.

+Throughout this blog, data is represented in the [IOB format](https://en.wikipedia.org/wiki/Inside_Outside_Beginning).

 ## Tokenization
-In sequence labeling our object is ... a sequence (surprise!).
+In sequence labeling our input object is ... a sequence (surprise!).
 But the sequence of what?
 It is common in Natural Language Processing to convert input text to a sequence of **tokens**.
 Here token is understood to be a word.
 Intuitively this is logical and reasonable.
 However, when diving into implementation details, there are many questions to answer on order to define word boundary.
 Basic tokenization scheme would be to split text on every whitespace (blank,